-It is the policy of NCCCO that crane operators shall not use any prescribed or over-the-counter substances that would impair their ability to operate cranes safely.
+It is the policy of NCCCO that crane inspectors shall not use prescribed or over-the-counter substances that would impair their ability to effectively and safely perform their duties.
 This includes illegal drugs, controlled substances (including trace amounts), look-alike drugs, designer drugs, or any other substance that may have an effect on the human body of being a narcotic, depressant, stimulant, or hallucinogen.

-An exception to this rule is that an operator may use such a substance or drug if it is prescribed by a licensed medical practitioner who is familiar with the operator’s medical history and all assigned duties and who has advised the operator that the prescribed substance or drug will not adversely affect the operator’s ability to operate an overhead crane safely.
+An exception to this rule is that an inspector may use such a substance or drug if it is prescribed by a licensed medical practitioner who is familiar with the inspector’s medical history and all assigned duties, and who has advised the inspector the prescribed substance will not adversely affect the inspector’s ability to perform an inspection properly and/or operate a crane safely.

-NCCCO–certified crane operators shall comply with the substance abuse testing provisions of ASME B30.2.
-It is a condition of certification that crane operators certified by NCCCO attest to their compliance with this Substance Abuse Policy.
+NCCCO–certified crane inspectors shall comply with nationally recognized substance abuse testing provisions.
+It is a condition of certification that crane inspectors certified by NCCCO attest to their compliance with this Substance Abuse Policy.
 Non-compliance with this policy automatically revokes a candidate’s certification status.

 Certificants who change their address must notify NCCCO as soon as possible.
-Failure to do so may cause important updates on the NCCCO program to be missed that could affect a certificant’s stature.
+Failure to do so may cause important updates on the NCCCO program to be missed that could affect a certificant’s status